CryptoSignal/Crypto-Signal/README.md

 I'm making minor changes and adding some features in this repo because the original CryptoSignal project is no longer maintained.

-## Changes
+## Notable Changes
 - It creates candle bar charts with MAs, RSI and MACD.
-These images can be sent as part of a Telegram notification.
+These images can be sent as part of a Telegram notification or a Webhook call.
 - It allows to include prices as part of the notification message.
+- New configuration to easily add many coins.
+Check bellow for "all_pairs".
+- New config var to use a custom "indicator_label" for each configured indicator and crossovers.
+Mainly useful for std_crossover.

 ## Installing And Running
 The commands listed below are intended to be run in a terminal.